NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer tool

 New users can get $50 in Pick6 credits at DraftKings when they play $5.

-The optimizer's NFL DFS strategy also includes building around 49ers running back Christian McCaffrey, who is $9,500 on FanDuel and $8,800 on DraftKings.
-McCaffrey missed some practice earlier this week, but that turned out to be for rest and precautionary reasons, as he's full go for Sunday against the Giants.
+One of the optimizer's top DFS value picks for Sunday is Detroit Lions quarterback Jared Goff at $5,900 on DraftKings and $7,800 on FanDuel.
+Goff is averaging nearly 240 passing yards per week, and has only had fewer than 200 yards one time this season, giving him a high floor.
+He's also thrown 17 touchdowns against the just three interceptions.
+The Lions face the Commanders, a team that has given up the fifth-most Fantasy points to opposing quarterbacks.
+See who else to pick here.

-New York is tied for 25th in terms of most Fantasy points given up to opposing backs this season, so McCaffrey is in a great bounce-back spot after a slow week against the Texans in Week 8.
+The optimizer's NFL DFS strategy also includes building around Carolina running back Rico Dowdle at $8,000 on FanDuel and $6,300 on DraftKings.
+Since taking over the starting job in Carolina in Week 5, Dowdle has been one of the league's best backs.
+He's rushed for 652 yards and three touchdowns in that span, while adding 10 catches and a receiving touchdown.
+He faces the Saints, who have given up the 22nd most Fantasy points to opposing running backs.
 You can see the rest of the optimizer's NFL DFS picks here.

-New users can also check out the latest FanDuel promo code and get $300 in bonus bets instantly at FanDuel if your $5 bet wins.
+New users can also check out the latest FanDuel promo code and get $150 in bonus bets at FanDuel if your $5 bet wins.

 The NFL DFS Optimizer is also targeting multiple undervalued players who could explode for huge numbers on Sunday.
 Those players could be the difference between winning your tournaments and cash games or going home with nothing.
 You can only see who they are, and the rest of the optimizer's NFL DFS picks, at SportsLine.